theoboldalex/theoboldalex.github.io/content/posts/developer_productivity_is_overrated.md

 The focus on productivity at all costs, especially when looking at developers is flawed.
 I believe that with a focus on joy, we not only create more content teams but we also lead to high performing, productive teams.

-There are many measures of developer productivity, all of which are flawed.
+There are many measures of developer productivity, all of which are flawed; however, this doesn't seem to stop the Scrum crowd trying to measure the success of teams with a small number of imperfect metrics.